Self-Love with Abhyanga: Ayurvedic Massage

 The most important thing in Ayurvedic massage is to get the oil onto your body, so if choosing a pattern is confusing to you, start wherever your intuition leads you.

-The head is always a lovely place to begin and as you work down the body with this Ayurvedic Massage, you may get more of a sense of grounding.
+The head is always a lovely place to begin, and as you work down the body with this Ayurvedic Massage, you may get more of a sense of grounding.

 5. Use long strokes on the long bones of the body and circles on the joints during Ayurvedic massage.